AinTEAsports/TerminalPrank/README.md

 ___________________________________________________

-Note :

-`PS : ` this prank also works if you connect to the machine via SSH
+Note : this prank also works if you connect to the machine via SSH